JimmyKakanis/upstander-v4/prompt_plan.md

+**Memo for Next Session:** The application is successfully deployed and the core functionality is in place.
+Students can submit anonymous reports, and administrators can log in to view and manage them.
+The next steps will be to add a private notes feature for admins, implement Firestore security rules, and refactor the application to support multiple schools.

 Prompt Plan for AI-Assisted Coding
 This document provides a step-by-step plan of prompts to use with an AI coding assistant (like Gemini in Cursor) to build the Anonymous Bullying Reporting App.